rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 The `volatile` keyword is included here as it forces the compiler not to optimize out the `modified` variable.
 This leads us to an important point:
-**the compiler is going to transform the c code and we don't know what the actually executed code will look like unless we examine the binary.**
+**the compiler is going to transform the c code and we don't know what the actual executed code will look like unless we examine the binary.**

 Another thing we will notice is that "segmentation fault" error.
 This means that our actions have caused the program to attempt to use memory in a way that